stefanobinotto/Fetch-and-Delivery-Behaviour-for-an-Assistance-Robot/README.md

 This repository contains the delivery of the final project for the Intelligent Robotics course at UniPD - DEI 2022/23.

 Here is the [code](https://github.com/stefanobinotto/Fetch-and-Delivery-Behaviour-for-an-Assistance-Robot/tree/main/tiago_iaslab_simulation).

-Here are the [slides]() we presented to the professor, describing both the assignment of this project.
+Here are the [slides](https://github.com/stefanobinotto/Fetch-and-Delivery-Behaviour-for-an-Assistance-Robot/blob/main/Final_Project_Presentation.pdf) we presented to the Professor, describing both the assignments of this project.

 **Group 24**:
 - Edoardo Bastianello, ID:2053077